History

-Part of Antoinette Stockenberg's 2007 mantle displayCollecting Cardboard Christmas Items!
+Part of Antoinette Stockenberg's 2007 mantle displayCollecting Cardboard Christmas “Putz” Houses and Related Items!

 Fortunately, modern collectors have saved many of these from obliteration.
 Even more important, they’ve taken photos and kept records so that the rest of us can benefit from their research when we come across something very old, but new to us.

-The foremost collector’s web page belongs to “Papa” Ted Althof, who has spent decades collecting, cataloging, and categorizing these.
-He has even given names to several rare variants, and he manufactures replacement windows and doors for folks looking to restore their own cardboard Christmas houses.
+The foremost collector’s web page was put together by “Papa” Ted Althof, who spent decades collecting, cataloging, and categorizing these.
+He gave names to several rare variants, and for nearly a decade he offered replacement windows and doors for folks looking to restore their own cardboard Christmas houses.
+Sadly, Ted passed away in October, 2012.
+But before he did, he asked us to maintain an archive of his web page

 Note: If you’re even contemplating starting your own collection - go through Ted’s Categories/History pages before making your first purchase.
 There are lots of folks out there trying to convince you that some common, low-quality house is a rare, valuable piece.
 At the very least, you should have some idea of what you’re looking at before you bid $80 on a piece that should be selling for $25.

-• To jump right to Papa Ted’s site, for an extensive history and detailed descriptions of these houses, click here.
+• To jump right to our archive of Papa Ted’s site, for an extensive history and detailed descriptions of these houses, click here.

 • Antoinette Stockenberg has a much smaller collection, but it includes some very rare examples.
 Even more striking is the way she displays, photographs, and writes about her little communities every year.
 One of Antoinette’s 2007 displays is shown at the top of this page.
 When you visit, be sure to look at previous years' pages to see other buildings, accessories, and arrangements.